kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 All of the above are classified as [personal information](https://tietosuoja.fi/en/what-is-personal-data).
 It is possible that your information has not been stolen or that only portions of it have leaked.

 ## If you suspect you have been a victim of the breach or you have received a personal ransom request, please follow these steps:

+### Take care of yourself

+*   Don't panic.
+It's possible that only some of your data has been leaked.
+*   See below under "_Where to get help under crisis?_" for a list of organizations you can talk with about your issues.
+You are not alone.

 ### Keep a diary of your actions